oscbyspro/Ultimathnum/README.md

 U8.max.veto(true ).veto(true ) // value: 255, error: true
 ```

-##### Propagation: `map(_:)`

 Chaining multiple expressions is a common functional approach and something you may want to consider.
-The `map(_:)` transforms the underlying value and marges additional error indicators at the end of the given function.
+The `map(_:)` transforms the underlying value and merges additional error indicators at the end of the given function.
 Please take a close look at the following example.
 We'll revisit it in a moment.

 ```swift
 func sumsquare<T: UnsignedInteger>(a: T, b: T) -> Fallible<T> {